-In the Default Part dialog box (Figure 6), select Boards, and then select either Kintex-7 KC705 Evaluation Platform for 7-Series or Kintex-UltraScale KCU105 Evaluation Platform for UltraScale devices and click Next.
+In the Default Part dialog box shown in the following figure, select Boards, and then select either Kintex®-7 KC705 Evaluation Platform for 7 series or Kintex-UltraScale KCU105 Evaluation Platform for UltraScale devices and click Next.

 Note: Add sources from subdirectories option is preselected.